ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/11-ember-data.md

 As mentioned above, EmberData provides a `store` service, which we can inject into our route using the `@service store;` declaration, making the EmberData store available as `this.store`.
 It provides the `request` method for making fetch requests using `RequestManager`.
 As its name implies: the `RequestManager` is request centric.
 Instead of answering questions about specific records or types of records, we ask it about the status of a specific request.
 To initiate a request, we use the `request` method on the store, passing in a request object.
 The request object is created using builders from `@warp-drive/utilities/json-api`.
 Specifically, the [`findRecord` builder](../../../models/finding-records/#toc_retrieving-a-single-record) takes a model type (`rental` in our case) and a model ID (for us, that would be `params.rental_id` from the URL) as arguments and builds fetch options for a single record.
 On the other hand, the [`query` builder](../../../models/finding-records/#toc_retrieving-multiple-records) takes the model type as an argument and builds fetch options to query for all records of that type.

-EmberData can do many things, and in default setup it provides caching.
+EmberData can do many things, and in the default setup it provides caching.
 EmberData's store caches server responses, allowing instant access to previously fetched data.
 If the data is already cached, you don't need to wait for the server to respond again.
 If not, the store fetches it for you.

 That's a lot of theory, but is this going to work in our app?
 Let's run the tests and find out!